smitmartijn/cleur-2018-session-pdf-urls/WAN.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "WAN"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | PSOSPG-2048 | [Cisco SD-WAN for Service Providers](https://clnv.s3.amazonaws.com/2018/eur/pdf/PSOSPG-2048.pdf) | Product or Strategy Overview | NFV, SDN |